Georgia’s Marine Habitat License Plate

 The license plate will cost $25 in addition to the regular tag fees.

-The first year $19 will go into the marine habitat enhancement fund, $1 will go to the issuing tag office and $5 to the state treasury.
+In your first year of having the plate, $19 will go into the marine habitat enhancement fund, $1 will go to the issuing tag office and $5 to the state treasury.

-Funds from sales of this license plate will be used in combination with Federal Aid in Sport Fish Restoration and donations from businesses, private individuals, and conservation groups such as the Coastal Conservation Association to enhance habitats used by a variety of marine species.
+Funds from sale of this license plate are used in combination with Federal Aid in Sport Fish Restoration and donations from businesses, private individuals and conservation groups such as the Coastal Conservation Association to enhance habitats used by a variety of marine species.

 Potential projects include: